ahumphreys87/backbone.marionette/docs/marionette.layoutview.md

   }
 });

-// The parent uses childEvents to catch that custom event on the child view var ParentView = Marionette.LayoutView.extend({
+// The parent uses childViewEvents to catch that custom event on the child view var ParentView = Marionette.LayoutView.extend({

-  childEvents: {
+  childViewEvents: {
     'show:message': 'onChildShowMessage',
     'submit:form': 'onChildSubmitForm'
   },